azizulmaqsud/LINUX_Commands_for_DevOps_Day2day/README.md

 MAKE VFAT FILE SYSTEM:

-A virtual file allocation table (VFAT) is an extension to the file allocation table (FAT) from Windows 95 and onward for creating, storing and managing files with long names.
+A virtual file allocation table (VFAT) is an extension to the file allocation table (FAT) from Windows 95 and onward for creating, storing, and managing files with long names.

 Mkfs.vfat /dev/test/new